yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-forms/index.md

 ## Forms

-As we illustrated in the Warm Up, forms are an important part of a website.
-Without them, there would be little that apps could to do customize our experience as users.
+As we illustrated in the Warm Up, forms are an essential part of a website.
+Without them, apps wouldn't be able to do much to customize our experience as users.

 So far, we’ve done an excellent job of displaying information to the user, but we haven’t really asked them for their input.
 HTML also includes a set of elements for building forms.
 In this lesson, we'll learn about how to build the skeleton of a form with HTML, then how to make it grab the information a user provides with JavaScript.

 ## Form Basics: Inputs and Buttons

-There is a lot to forms that we’ll go more into depth with in a moment, but to start we’ll focus on two elements:
+There is a lot more to forms that we’ll go into depth with later, but to start we’ll focus on two elements:

 - `<input>` creates an input field. `<input>` is like `<img>` in that it does not require or support a closing tag.
 It can take an optional type attribute that helps validate user input in some browsers (<a target="blank" href="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input">visit MDN</a> to find out more).
-- `<button>` creates a button. `<button>` on the other hand does support a closing tag.
+- `<button>` creates a button. `<button>`, unlike `<input>`, supports a closing tag.

 <p class="codepen" data-height="300" data-theme-id="36709" data-default-tab="html,result" data-user="turing-kwk" data-slug-hash="qwyyqe" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid black; margin: 1em 0; padding: 1em;" data-pen-title="Check It Out: Inputs and Buttons">
   <span>See the Pen <a href="https://codepen.io/turing-kwk/pen/qwyyqe/">